japila-books/apache-spark-internals/docs/rdd/ReliableCheckpointRDD.md

 * ReliableCheckpointRDD utility is used to <<writeRDDToCheckpointDirectory, created one>>.

-* SparkContext is requested to xref:ROOT:SparkContext.adoc#checkpointFile[checkpointFile]
+* SparkContext is requested to ROOT:SparkContext.md#checkpointFile[checkpointFile]

 == [[checkpointPartitionerFileName]] Checkpointed Partitioner File